JP CENTRE YOGA GOES TO INDIA

 More Details

 Accommodation is at a private club in the upscale neighborhood of Malabar Hill.
 You will have access to all the amenities (pool, gym, etc).
-All group tours, meals and organized activities are covered.
-International travel and visas are not covered.
+All group tours, meals, and organized activities are included.
+International travel and visas are not included.

 Registration